XingyuYan/Bi-Clustering-Singular-Value-Decomposition/README.md

 # SSVD

-We implemented sparse singular value deomposition (SSVD) in the package \textit{biclustering}.
+We implemented sparse singular value deomposition (SSVD) in the package `biclustering`.
 In this repository, simulation, an example on real data, code optimization, and a report are included.

 1. Simulation